AntonioCarvalhoRepo/shipment/README.md

 ```
  - Uses Cache for Shipment Profit or Loss History.
  - Unit tests are included for service,controller and repository layer.
+ - Postman collection is available in the `shipments` folder.